What is CFC?

 Does Colorado currently offer the CFC option?

-While Colorado does not offer services through Community First Choice (CFC) at this time, the state is currently working to design CFC with the goal of implementation by 2025.
-In doing so, the Department of Health Care Policy and Financing is creating a CFC Council to support the planning and design process from May 2022 - May 2023.
+While Colorado does not offer services through CFC at this time, the state is currently working to design CFC with the goal of implementation by 2025.
+In doing so, the Department of Health Care Policy and Financing has created a CFC Council to support the planning and design process from May 2022 - May 2023.
+Find more information about the CFC Council and other stakeholder opportunities on the Stakeholder and Council Information page.